istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 You must also increase the security measures applied to the Istio control plane pods and the egress gateway, for example:

-* run them on nodes separate from the application nodes
+- Run the control plane pods on nodes separate from the application nodes.
 * run them in a separate namespace
 * apply Kubernetes RBAC and Network policies to protect them
 * monitor them more thoroughly and more frequently than the application pods